 What happens to your website if your website builder shuts down or raises prices

 If your website builder shuts down or raises prices, you keep your content but can lose the design and the platform it runs on, because you were renting them.
 Wix confirms in its Terms of Use that you cannot export a Wix website (WP Astra, 2025).
-Self-hosted WordPress avoids this: you own 100 percent of your files and can move hosts anytime.
+The way to stay safe is to keep your own copy of your content, control your domain, and avoid being locked to a single company.

 Quick answer